-There are few places in the world of motorsports that are as legendary as the Bonneville Speedway.
+There are few places in the world of motorsports that are as legendary as the Bonneville Salt Flats.
 The massive bed of salt flats are home to some amazing land speed records and an incredible amount of motoring history.

 For car lovers, motorcycle fans and even those who just get excited about engineering, it is a must-see destination.